SwannSG/jspy/SomeJSnotesForPy.md

 // false
 ```

-Transform each and every element in an array using *map*.
+Transform each and every element in an array using *map* and return an array.

 ```javascript
 // returns new array with transformed values